Graphs (1)

 If the queue in the above BFS algorithm is changed into a stack, the algorithm will do DFS; if the queue is changed into a priority queue, the algorithm will do Best-First Search.
 In each case, it can only reach the nodes connected to the starting one.

-The following is a recursive DFS which does not specify a starting node, and may generate a search forest containing more than one tree when the graph is not strongly connected.
+The following is a recursive DFS which does not specify a starting node, and may generate a search forest containing more than one tree when some nodes cannot be reached from the first node.
 The previous BFS algorithm can be revised to do so, too, though it won't be recursive.

 This algorithm uses two time-stamps, d and f, to record the time of color changing for each vertex.
 This information will be used in the other algorithms to be introduced later.